jaodsilv/LifeHackingScripts/PromptEngineering/ClaudeProjects/ResumeTailoring/resume-optimization-commands.md

 Suggests improvements for the Resume within the context of a specific job title and is_ai and within the context of each bullet text or item text in a section, i.e., sorting, adding, and removing items are not permitted.
 Use placeholders for possibler values to add to the text.
 If multiple improvements are suggested for the same text, print them all separated by a new line.
+If more than one job title is provided, the command should suggest improvements for all job titles jointly, i.e., generating a single Resume aimed for a single position that is a combination or an intermediate of all the job titles listed.
+Remember to keep resume ATS compliance and best practices in mind.
+Use placeholders for information not present in the Resume instead of inventing new information or allucinating information.

 Example:
 ```
 \item \small{Diagnosed complex distributed system failures, reducing mean time to resolution for critical production incidents}
 .....
 \item \small{Applied structured root cause analysis techniques ([Techniques used]) to diagnose complex distributed system failures, reducing mean time to resolution by [Time or time percentage reduction] for critical production incidents}
 ```
-Remember to keep resume ATS compliance and best practices in mind.
-Use placeholders for information not present in the Resume instead of inventing new information or allucinating information.

 Options:
 - `job_title:string` - Job title to tailor for.